 Since only EPL service is supported in this version of the specification, I-Component is not required to learn the MAC address of the destination BEB, which is responsible for forwarding the frame to a given destination customer MAC address.
 Instead, the DPoE ONU is configured with the destination BEB MAC address (B-DA).
-A DPoE ONU that supports the optional PBB encapsulation MUST use the configured address in the B-DA field in the [802.1ah] encapsulation for each S interface configured for PBB.
+A DPoE ONU that supports the optional PBB encapsulation MUST use the configured address in the B-DA field in the [802.1ah] encapsulation for each S interface configured for PBB.\

-In this version of the specification, DPoE ONU MAY support [802.1ah] I-Component encapsulation on both MU and MI interfaces operating in Encapsulation Mode.
-I-Component encapsulation contains the following components:
+In this version of the specification, DPoE ONU MAY support [802.1ah] I-Component encapsulation on both MU and MI interfaces operating in Encapsulation Mode.\I-Component encapsulation contains the following components:

 - [802.1ah] 48-bit I-Tag, which uses TPID 0x88e7.
 I-Tag includes 24-bit I-SID (I-Backbone Service Identifier).
-A DPoE ONU that supports the optional PBB encapsulation MUST use a default value of zero for the CoS part of the I-Tag field.
-I-Tag is configured using TLV 43.5.2.6.1. - MAC-in-MAC (M-in-M) Encapsulation, which encapsulates the I-tagged frame into Provider Backbone MAC frame with the source MAC Address B-SA and destination MAC address B-DA are set as follows: - B-SA is the MAC address of the source Backbone Edge Bridge.
-A DPoE ONU that supports the optional PBB encapsulation MUST use the MAC address of the egress MN interface that is configured using [DPoE-SP-IPNEv1.0] to populate the B-SA field in the [802.1ah] frame. - A DPoE ONU that supports the optional PBB encapsulation MUST populate the B-DA field with the MAC address of the destination Backbone Edge Bridge, which is responsible for forwarding the frame to a given destination customer MAC address.
-B-DA is configured using TLV 43.5.2.6.2.
+A DPoE ONU that supports the optional PBB encapsulation MUST use a default value of zero for the CoS part of the I-Tag field.I-Tag is configured using TLV 43.5.2.6.1. - MAC-in-MAC (M-in-M) Encapsulation, which encapsulates the I-tagged frame into Provider Backbone MAC frame with the source MAC Address B-SA and destination MAC address B-DA are set as follows: - B-SA is the MAC address of the source Backbone Edge Bridge.
+A DPoE ONU that supports the optional PBB encapsulation MUST use the MAC address of the egress MN interface that is configured using [DPoE-SP-IPNEv1.0] to populate the B-SA field in the [802.1ah] frame. - A DPoE ONU that supports the optional PBB encapsulation MUST populate the B-DA field with the MAC address of the destination Backbone Edge Bridge, which is responsible for forwarding the frame to a given destination customer MAC address.B-DA is configured using TLV 43.5.2.6.2.

 The size of [802.1ah] encapsulation described above is 18 bytes.
-The maximum frame size on 1G-EPON is 1600 bytes.
-As a consequence, in 1G-EPON a DPoE ONU that supports the optional PBB encapsulation MUST support receiving of up to 1582 bytes frame on MU and MI interface.
-This will allow a DPoE ONU that supports the optional PBB encapsulation enough room to add 18 bytes of [802.1ah] I-Component encapsulation before forwarding the frame on the TU interface.
-A DPoE ONU with 1G-EPON or 10/1G EPON SHOULD drop 1583 bytes or larger frames received on the MI or MU interface.
-The maximum frame size on 10G-EPON is 2000 Bytes.
-As a consequence, in 10G-EPON a DPoE ONU that supports the optional PBB encapsulation MUST support receiving of up to 1982 bytes frame on MU and MI interface.
-This will allow a DPoE ONU that support receiving of up to 1982 bytes frame on MU and MI interface.
-This will allow a DPoE ONU that support receiving of up to 1982 bytes frame on MU and MI interface.
-This will allow a DPoE ONU that support the optional PBB encapsulation enough room to add 18 bytes of [802.1ah] I-Component encapsulation before forwarding the MI or 1982 bytes frame on MU and MI interface.
+The maximum frame size on 1G-EPON is at least 1600 bytes.
+As a consequence, in 1G-EPON a DPoE ONU that supports the optional PBB encapsulation MUST support receiving a frame of at least 1582 bytes frame on the MU and MI interface.
+This will allow a DPoE ONU that supports the optional PBB encapsulation encups room to add 18 bytes of [802.1ah] I-Component encapsulation before forwarding the frame on the TU interface the maximum frame size on 10G-EPON is at least 2000 bytes.
+As a consequence, in 10G-EPON a DPoE ONU that supports the optional PBB encapsulation MUST support receiving a frame of at least 1982 bytes on the MU and MI interface.
+This will allow a DPoE ONU that support receiving a frame of at least 1982 bytes on the MU and MI interface.
+This will allow a DPoE ONU that support the optional PBB encapsulation most the optional PBB encapsulation frame of at least 1982 bytes on the MU and MI interface.
+This will allow a DPoE ONU that support the optional PBB encapsulation frame of at least 1982 bytes on the MU and MI interface.
 This will allow a DPoE ONU that support the optional PBB encapsulation enough room to add 18 bytes of [802.1ah] I-Component encapsulation before forwarding the frame on the TU interface.
-A DPoE ONU with 10G-EPON SHOULD drop 1983 bytes or larger frames received on the MI or MU interface operating in encapsulation mode.